Updated January 5, 2026

 What are the biggest cost differences between Singapore and Sydney?

-The most significant cost difference is in housing.
-Rent prices differ by approximately 13%, making it a major factor in your budget planning.
+The most significant cost difference is in dining out.
+Restaurant prices vary by about 24%, which can significantly impact your entertainment budget.
 Transportation and utilities show notable variations between the two cities.

 Which city is better for expats and digital nomads?